Best Winter Activities in Iceland

 Northern lights over Jökulsárlón glacier lagoon

 We like to think of the northern lights as a bonus to an otherwise great trip, as seeing them can't be guaranteed.
-However, the longer you spend in the country, the likelier it is that you will see them!
+However, the longer you spend time in the country, the more likely it is that you will see them.
 So if you really want to see the aurora borealis in action, you should at least spend a week in the country.

-Relaxing in the Blue Lagoon is a great way to spend a day on holiday.
+Relaxing in the Sky Lagoon is a great way to spend a day on holiday.

 Winter isn't all about ice and snow!
 You can bathe in hot springs all year round - but they are especially delightful in the wintertime.
 The most famous geothermal spa in Iceland is the Blue Lagoon, that's also Iceland's most visited attraction, along with the Golden Circle.
 A trip to the Blue Lagoon is often combined with other activities, such as a sightseeing tour or horseback riding.
 As it is very close to Keflavik International Airport it's also often visited on the way to or from the airport.